 HSBC Water Programme

-In 2012, the HSBC Water Programme was launched bringing together our expertise with WaterAid, and Earthwatch to help tackle the global water challenge – a challenge that sees nearly a quarter of the world’s population living in ecosystems that are under threat from water scarcity and are already damaged by poor management of water resources.
+In 2012, the HSBC Water Programme was launched bringing together our expertise with WaterAid, and Earthwatch to help tackle the global water challenge – a challenge that sees two thirds of the world’s population living in regions of severe water scarcity, often already damaged by poor management of water resources.

 What we're doing